Forecasting

 You can make some tweaks to the exponential smoothing process after you’ve created the aforementioned worksheet.
 Besides changing when the forecast starts, you can change the length of a season pattern, fill in missing points, or (if you’re familiar with statistics) view smoothing coefficients.

-Why choose forecasting tools over Excel in this age?
+Why choose dedicated forecasting software over Excel?

 While Excel has extensive forecasting capabilities, there may be other tools that are more suited to the task nowadays.
 This is for the following reasons: